 The fact that “fear of embarrassment” (יָרֵא בּשֶׁת) is an anagram of the Torah’s first word (בְּרֵאשִׁית) suggests that God begins the Torah with the second letter of the Hebrew alphabet, beit (ב), which is also the first letter of “embarrassment” (בּוּשָׁה).
 The Ba’al Shem Tov teaches that beit is the garment of the first letter of the alphabet, alef.
 So, if beit represents embarrassment, what does the alef represent?
 Faith (אֱמוּנָה), which begins with the letter alef.
 The embarrassment is the garment of the faith.
 Higher fear of Heaven is motivated by the point of faith within.

 Faith is what frees us from looking at other “pastures” and believing that they are “greener” than our own.
-It is what keeps us from being sorry that we are not in Paris.
+It is what keeps us from being sorry that we are not in a posh location abroad.
 In our story, the Rebbe’s words that caused the woman embarrassment actually connected her to her faith and helped her to overcome her thoughts of foreign pleasures.

 לעילוי נשמת ר’ אלימלך בן משה ואלטעה נעכה בת חיים נוטה